 The Inuit culture here is one of the most unique because they are one of the only Inuit cultures that had a steady source of wood.
 The Mackenzie River runs north, and so does the driftwood, all flowing into the Arctic Ocean at Tuk.
 Most Inuit cultures living above the tree line had no source of wood and built igloos to be nomadic and move around to follow the animals.
 However, in Tuk, they built sod houses as permanent places and stayed put.

-Don’t Miss These Winter Things to do in Tuktoyaktuk
+Don’t Miss These Things to do in Tuktoyaktuk in the Winter

 You hear the whir of snowmobiles (or Skidoos) instead of cars in the winter.
 After all, a snowmobile is the vehicle of choice in the Canadian Arctic.
 If you can, get on a snowmobile and ride around the town, over the Arctic Ocean, and visit the DEW Line and Pingos.
 This was part of our itinerary with Tundra North.